deverman/swiftcliexperiments/README.md

 # Swift CLI Experiments
 Scratchpad to play around with Swift command line tools before breaking them out.

-Most of these are based on the '[Swift command line tutorial](https://www.swift.org/getting-started/cli-swiftpm/).
+Most of these are based on the [Swift command line tutorial](https://www.swift.org/getting-started/cli-swiftpm/).

 ## count